-College Preparatory Program — Academic Foundations
+Developmental Education — Academic Foundations

-The college preparatory program promotes and supports student success through a variety of courses, specialized services and curriculum innovations through the college's Academic Foundations department.
-The mission of the Academic Foundations department is to prepare students for college success by building a strong academic foundation in the core subjects of reading, writing and mathematics.
+The developmental education program promotes and supports student success through a variety of courses, specialized services and curriculum innovations through the college's Academic Foundations division.
+The mission of Academic Foundations is to prepare CF students for college and personal success by building a strong academic foundation in the core subjects of reading, writing and mathematics.
 We offer additional courses and workshops designed to develop effective study, life and career skills.
-Academic Foundations is located in Building 2, Room 207, and students are encouraged to take advantage of the academic and student support services offered through the department to enhance college success.
-As part of the college's enrollment process, students are assessed in the skill areas of reading, writing and mathematics using an entry level placement test.
-Based on this assessment, students may be placed in college preparatory courses in one or more skill areas.
-In the case of international students or non-native speakers of English, placement may begin in one of our English as a Second Language courses.
-All of our preparatory courses provide the foundation for success in college-level English or math courses.
+Academic Foundations is located in Building 2, Room 207, and students are encouraged to take advantage of the academic and TRIO Student Support Services program offered through the division to enhance college success.
+As part of the college's enrollment process, students will be determined eligible for either our Elective Pathway or Prescribed Pathway.
+This determination is based on a number of factors including date of high school graduation, type of high school diploma, and military status.
+Details about each pathway are provided below:

 Student Life Skills Courses

 Student Life Skills courses meet the general education requirements and are transferable electives.
 They can be used to meet the 60-hour graduation requirement.

 All new students are encouraged to enroll in SLS 1501 College and Career Success in their first semester.
 Students with college preparatory needs in two or more subject areas are required to enroll in SLS 1501 College and Career Success in their first semester.